thanhnn16/thanhnn16-portfolio-ai/lib/directus/README.md

 ## Directory Structure

 - `index.ts` - Main entry point that exports the Directus client and re-exports all types and API functions
-- `schema.yml` - Complete schema definition for the Directus instance
-- `schema-manager.ts` - Utilities for schema synchronization and management
 - `types/` - Type definitions for all collections
   - `index.ts` - Exports all types and defines the main DirectusSchema interface
   - `blog.ts` - Blog-related types